11 IRS Wage Garnishment Myths

 6. Child support and back taxes are the only debts that can be collected through garnishment.

-While taxes and child support are the most common debts that are collected by wage garnishment other debts can also be repaid through this procedure.
+FALSE: While taxes and child support are the most common debts that are collected by wage garnishment, other debts can also be repaid through this procedure.
 Student loans, past due court fines and civil monetary judgments can all be collected in this manner.
+Furthermore, while the government can garnish wages for things like taxes and student loans without a court order, private creditors can also garnish wages.
+However, they generally need to obtain a court judgment first.

 7. The government can only garnish my wages for one debt.

-This is an important myth to clear up, since you can be fired for more than one wage garnishment as mentioned above.
-If you have multiple past due debts the government can garnish your wages for all of them at the same time.
+FALSE: This is an important myth to clear up, since you can be fired for more than one wage garnishment as mentioned above.
+If you have multiple past due debts, the government can garnish your wages for all of them at the same time.

 Wage garnishment poses real financial risks to employed individuals.
 Understanding the truth about some common wage garnishment myths and consulting a tax resolution specialist can help you decide how to resolve your past debts quickly.